eslint/eslint/docs/src/rules/operator-assignment.md

 ## When Not To Use It

 Use of operator assignment shorthand is a stylistic choice.
 Leaving this rule turned off would allow developers to choose which style is more readable on a case-by-case basis.

-## Version

-This rule was introduced in ESLint 0.10.0.